wvu-navLab/SRC2-scripts/README.md

-**The solution.rosinstall and instructions have only been tested for round one code.
-Need to add details for round 2 and round 3.**

 # SRC2-scripts
 This repository contains all scripts need for generating the docker images for submission as well as instructions for setting up the simulator and worksace (required for building the docker images).